Skip to main content

 In the Administrator group, you can manage the device's administrators by permission level.

-To add an administrator by permission level, click the Add button.
 Refer to the permissions for each level below.

 LevelUser Information ManagementDevice Settings